m-Kurundkar/Pomodoroman/README.md

 ### What is the .bat file for?
+For the audio files to play.
+The audio is played from YouTube via IFrame API, which requires the current page to have a valid origin (local files have origin null).
-In case the audio files (played from YouTube via api) don't play due to browser restrictions, running the .bat file will create a local server so they can load properly without being blocked.
+Running the .bat file will create a local server.
+# (*) You can also use "RUN.bat" as a shortcut for the timer!
+Just make sure it's in the same directory as the folder.
+Eg: Desktop
+    ├─ Projects                             // general folder
+    │   └─ Pomodoroman
+            └─ Pomodoroman.html
+    └─ RUN.bat                             //on desktop